Amosmawien/printf/README.md

-this is a group project done by Amos and Mayiik
+this is the project team of Mayiik and Mawien in ALX-AFRICA-SE